Texas Endovascular Logo

-1. Post DVT Care: Get Active Safe
+1. Post DVT Care: Get Active post DVT care

 2. Reach or Maintain a Healthy Weight

 Higher body mass index (BMI) numbers dramatically increase your risk for blood clots.
 Obesity is a risk factor for DVT.
 Speak to your primary care provider about all your options.
-But following this
+But following this vein and heart-healthy diet could help you lose weight and live healthier, especially when followed in combination with a regular exercise program.

 3. Butt Out

 Smoking negatively impacts your health in so many ways.
-But in terms of post DVT care, it can increase your risk for future clots because it impacts the quality of your platelets, the parts of your blood involved in clotting.
+But in terms of post DVT care, it can increase your risk for future clots by impacting the quality of your platelets, the parts of your blood involved in clotting.
 Need help quitting?
-Check out these
+Check out these free resources to start stopping today.

 4. Always Take Precautions During Travel